Effect of Inversion Asymmetry on Bilayer Graphene's Superconducting and Exciton Condensates: Mean field theory for superconductivity and exciton condensation

-Since this paper aims to study geometric superfluid stiffness in biased-bilayer graphene, we prefer to remain agnostic of the specific pairing mechanism and, for simplicity, assume a $k$-independent order parameter.
-For the superconductor, this corresponds to an onsite sublattice independent pairing attraction.
-Initial experiments on superconductivity in bilayer graphene indicate an unconventional pairing mechanism, possibly resulting in a sign-changing order parameter on the Fermi surface,~\cite{BLGsuperconductivity,ZhangSC2023,PhysRevB.105.L100503}.
-However, a k-independent order parameter on the Fermi surface has also been proposed.~\cite{ChubukovLevitovSC} We discuss the relevance of our findings for non-s-wave pairing toward the end.
+Initial experiments on superconductivity in BLG indicate an unconventional pairing mechanism, possibly resulting in a sign-changing order parameter on the Fermi surface,~\cite{BLGsuperconductivity,ZhangSC2023,PhysRevB.105.L100503}.
+However, a k-independent order parameter on the Fermi surface has also been proposed as a viable candidate~\cite{ChubukovLevitovSC}.